scott-at-philips/scott-at-philips/README.md

 - 👋 Hi, I’m @scott-at-philips.
-I am an Senior Development Engineer with MRPC in Orlando, FL, USA.
+I am a Senior Development Engineer with MRPC in Orlando, FL, USA.
 - 👀 I’m interested in AI/ML applications in medical device product development.
 - 🌱 I’m currently learning how to enable product development workflows with AI technologies.
 - 💞️ I’m looking for opportunities to collaborate on application development Systems Engineering and R&D workflows.